Cafe Guide: Getting the most out of your coffee

 It's easy with a tea bag or a sugar stick you can exactly work out your serving size and portion cost but the bevvy of modern day coffee options, sizes, milks and add-ons can make it a bit confusing.

 Below is a snapshot of approximate costs per serving for la Casa's del Caffe's coffees.
 It is a guide for cafes to get the most out of your coffee without charging the consumer a small fortune (please note that the recently and highly publicised $7 a cup is ridiculous and totally unnecessary if you are using a high quality product and regular size filter baskets ie 22-24g for a double, or 14g for a single shot).

 One thing to keep in mind is that different coffees will require different grinds and serving sizes.
 For instance, a light roast or single origin may require a double shot size to perfect the coffee taste for the consumer - we have based our tests on our la Casa Blend and we have allowed for some spillage/waste.

-All of our traditional blends, Italian, French Roast, Tazza D’oro, Colombian and la Casa will yield approximately 80 cups out of a double 24 gram basket (2 x12g serves) - you’ll get less if making a single 14 gram basket like you would for a short black or 12oz cup.
+All of our traditional blends, Italian, French Roast, Tazza D’oro, Colombian and la Casa will yield approximately 80 cups out of a kilo when using a double 24 gram basket (2 x12g serves) - you’ll get less if making a single 14 gram basket like you would for a short black or 12oz cup.

 (the unit cost includes only the coffee bean price.
 It does not include other costs such as milk, electricity, rent, wages, etc)